hypatiah/bipbop/november_notes.md

   If tree is not balanced, have to use a rotation.

   If difference in height is 2 or greater, than it is out of balance.

+#Monday, November 14th 2016
+Ternerary** conditional expression: it contains 3 arguments:
+1. a boolean
+2. an expression to evaluate if the boolean is true
+3. expression to evaluate if the boolean is false

+#Wednesday, November 16th 2016
+Adding multiple elements to an array in Ruby:
+`arr = [1]
+arr += [2,3]
+arr #=> [1,2,3]`